 0 Radio personality, Lisa Barry interviewed author, Michael Angelo Caruso on the subject of how communication affects emotions.
-This interview aired Thursday, Jan.
-18 & Friday, Jan.
-19, 2018 on WEMU 89.1 during All Things Considered.
+This interview aired in January of 2018 on WEMU 89.1 during All Things Considered.
 Listen to the playback recording here.
-I’m on the interview circuit to promote a new book titled, Work Hacks, 300+ […]
+I’m on the interview circuit to promote a new book titled, Work Hacks, 300+ Cool Ideas to SPEED […]

 0 Testimonials are the way to go.
 Why?
 Because when you tell people how great you are it’s advertising.
 But when a third-party tells people how great you are, it’s the truth.
 Tweet This Endorsements and third-party testimonials are vital to business growth.
 In the old days, a person asked a satisfied customer to send a letter of […]

 Have you ever noticed that when a photographer says, “Smile!” that people in the photograph look a little fake?

 Smiling, although natural, can be complicated.
 That’s probably why we don’t do it more often, even when we’re being photographed.

 But there are other reasons people don’t smile.
 The list is extensive and includes, insecurity, lack of self-awareness, discomfort, low self-esteem, fatigue, and unhappiness.

 Once in a while, I’ll accidentally catch a glimpse of my resting face when I use the reverse lens on my cell phone to do a selfie.
 Us self-promoters do a lot of selfies.